Assessment support options

-You will need to take the exam again at the next opportunity.
+If you self-certify your absence from an exam, you will need to take it again at the next opportunity.
 This is likely to be in the August reassessment period.
 If you missed an exam that would have been your first attempt, you will be able to take it on that basis for the full range of marks.
 If you miss an exam in the reassessment period, you will need to take it in the following academic year.
 This may delay your graduation or your progression into the next year of study.

 If you start but are unable to complete an exam